Definition

 - Expansionary monetary policy involves lowering interest rates to stimulate economic growth and increase the money supply.

-- If there are excess reserves in the banking system, then these can be used to pay for government bonds as well.
+- If there are excess reserves in the banking system, these can also be used to pay for government bonds.

-- When this happens, it pushes up bond prices which makes them more attractive than they were before, so investors want to buy them because they offer better returns on their investment.
+- When this happens, it pushes up bond prices, making them more attractive than before, so investors want to buy them because they offer better returns on their investment.

 -

-- It aims to reduce the amount of money in circulation in order to reduce inflation.
+- It aims to reduce the amount of money in circulation to reduce inflation.

 - Restrictive monetary policies have the potential to slow economic growth, increase unemployment, and reduce investment.